UNDP-Data/geohub/.changeset/flat-eagles-watch.md

 "geohub": patch
 ---

-fix: keep state of hillshade layer visibility if basemap is changed
+fix: reset state of hillshade layer visibility if basemap is changed